LoonCodeHunter/AstraMindAI/README.md

 # 📘 AstraMindAI

+# [Still in Production in Sadly.]
+**Almost done just need to fix some files and wire some of the stuff so it work + needs to get pngs and wriet svgs.
+Also this README.md is still in work and looks untidy**

 > Intelligent AI Infrastructure • Multi‑Agent • RAG • MLOps • VS Code Extension • Cloud‑Native

 ![Version v1.0.0](https://img.shields.io/badge/AstraMindAI-v1.0.0-blue?style=for-the-badge)